-It’s only fitting for your Norwegian adventure to begin in Bergen, Norway’s cultural and artistic hotspot.
+It’s only fitting that your Norwegian coastal experience begins in Bergen, Norway’s cultural and artistic hotspot.
 Take the transfer from the airport to your hotel, located in the heart of the city.
 The rest of the day or evening is spent at your leisure.

-In many ways, Bergen is a living museum of medieval times.
+In many ways, Bergen is like a medieval living museum.
 Founded by King Olaf III in 1070 AD, Bergen was Norway’s capital for many years.
-As you wander its cobblestone streets and alleyways, note how this bustling city hasn’t lost any of its heritage and historic charm.
+As you wander its cobblestone streets and alleyways, you’ll note how this bustling city has lost none of its heritage and historic charm.

-Depending on how much time you have, take a funicular train to the top of Mount Fløyen.
-At the summit, take in spectacular views of Bergen, its fjords, and the surrounding mountains.
+Depending on how much time you have, you can take a funicular to the top of Mount Fløyen.
+At the summit, you’ll be able to take in spectacular views of Bergen, its neighbouring fjords and surrounding mountains.

 Exploring Norway’s cultural hub

 You’ll go on a guided sightseeing tour of Bergen after your breakfast at the hotel.
 Enjoy visiting well-known sites such as Nordnes peninsula, medieval Håkon’s Hall, the Renaissance-era Rosenkrantz Tower, and 12th century St Mary’s Church, known as Mariakirken in Norwegian.

 Your tour will also take in the UNESCO-listed buildings in the Bryggen district.
 Once the haunt of 14th century Hanseatic League traders, these colourful wooden wharves now house artisanal boutiques and galleries ideal for souvenir shopping.

 The sightseeing tour also includes a visit to the 7 Fjell brewery, Bergen’s first microbrewery and one of the 50 Norwegian suppliers we partner with.
 You can look forward to a relaxed tour of the brewery and sampling a range of their delicious beers in a tasting session.